LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 Defining the ``logtalk_packs`` library alias in a settings file or defining the ``LOGTALKPACKS`` environment variable before starting Logtalk allows easy creation and switching between virtual environments.
-By using a per application settings file (or a per application environment variable definition) each application can thus use its own virtual environment.
+By using a per-application settings file (or a per-application environment variable definition), each application can thus use its own virtual environment.
 The ``settings.lgt`` file can define the ``logtalk_packs`` library alias using code such as: